fahdarhalai/Algorithms/2-Divide and Conquer/README.md

 T(n) = n + nlogn<br>
 which is O(nlogn).

-## Masters Theorem for Dividing Functions :
+## Master Theorem for Dividing Functions :
 The general form of recurrence relation is:
 ```
       | 1                 if n=1